ryanjpayne/agent-gateway-demo/README.md

 Now the Gateway is in enforcement mode, Go ahead and test in agent playgound and check logs as before.
 Noitce Agent gateway logs showing the enforcements as well.

-#### Production Deployment
+#### Non Demo Deployment

-Currently our service extension is open to internet (Option 1), however for production use, one of the following deployment options are recommended (2-4)
+Currently our service extension is open to internet (Option 1), however for real world use, one of the following deployment options are recommended (2-4)

 For option 2 -